FuelLabs/sway-applications/APPLICATION_PROGRESS.md

 <details>
 <summary>Non-fungible Token (NFT)</summary>

-- Will move from Apps repo to Libs repo soon
+Will move from Apps repo to Libs repo soon

 <h3>Contracts ❌</h3>

-- Needs vec and option but theu are not supported in the SDK so cannot test
+- Needs vec and option but they are not supported in the SDK so cannot test

 <h3>User Interface ✅</h3>